fourmolu/fourmolu/README.md

-* If this is a custom operator, see the instructions in the [Language extensions, dependencies, and fixities](#language-extensions-dependencies-and-fixities) section to specify the correct fixities in a `.ormolu` file.
+* If this is a custom operator, see the instructions in the [Language extensions, dependencies, and fixities](#language-extensions-dependencies-and-fixities) section to specify the correct fixities in a `fourmolu.yaml` file.

 * If this is a third-party operator (e.g. from `base` or some other package from Hackage), Ormolu probably doesn't recognize that the operator is the